ichlubna/mind/README.md

 # mind
-An official repo for the Don't Panic mobile App
+An official repo for the Don't Panic mobile App.
+Use QT Creator to build the app.